DarkLaserToilet/ToTarGzConverter/README.md

 Then Check the Folders you want to convert and press "Convert to Targz".

 You have one preset thats loaded when the program is started, it saves InputPath, OutputPath and Name.

+This is my first github-project and its less of a project and more something that i just made because it made my life easier.
+If i get some Feedback or something, ill propably Improve this programm.
+Some Features could be:
+  - more Saves and SaveSelect
+  - a working Progressbar
+  - selection of Folders in different directories, to convert into a targz